 By 1999, Gene and Skip had both retired from touring, but The Byrds Celebration were still performing all over the US, Europe and Brazil.
 The two would be replaced by Drummer/Vocalist Tim Politte (Scott’s old friend from Acousticity and Nicolette Larson), and Bassist/Vocalist Michael Curtis (The Byrds, Crazy Horse and The Buffalo-Springfield Again).
 Michael’s song writing credits include: Blue Letter recorded by Fleetwood Mac, and the Mega-hit for Crosby Stills and Nash, Southern Cross.

 While still touring withThe Byrds Celebration, Scott along with Terry, Michael and Tim also performed as RNPC, leaving much of The Byrds material behind and focusing on their original material.
-They are currently working on a new CD.
+This led to a new recording project which was begun in September of 2012, and was finally completed in 2013, once again at Music Masters Studio in St. Louis,MO, and was released on May 31, 2013 as YOUNGER THAN YESTERDAY.

 Scott found another niche in the music business, working on projects by other artists, when he was asked to co-produce as well as play on the 1999 release by The Bear Creek Girls, Not Just Any Women.
 Utilizing his talents on acoustic and electric guitars, piano, organ, mandolin and congas, proved to be quite rewarding and has opened doors to producing other artists.
 Scott has two co-writing credits on the album and arranged and conducted the Cellos on one of his songs brought in from the Rogers/Nienhaus CD.